jaegertracing/jaeger-client-java/jaeger-core/README.md

 #### Reporting internal metrics via Micrometer

 The Jaeger Java Client collects internal metrics and is able to report them via [Micrometer](http://micrometer.io).
-To accomplish that, include the artifact `com.uber.jaeger:jaeger-micrometer` as a dependency to your project and use `MicrometerMetricsFactory` like this:
+To accomplish that, include the artifact `io.jaegertracing:jaeger-micrometer` as a dependency to your project and use `MicrometerMetricsFactory` like this:

 ```java